Rate reducer: AKM

 Use of a cyclic rate reducer is the main difference in the operation of AKM when compared to AK-47 (the latter does not have the component).
 The hammer retarder of AKM is located alongside the trigger and the semiautomatic sear and replaces one of the twin lugs on the trigger.
 The cyclic rate reducer functions by momentarily holding the hammer in the cocked position after the automatic sear has disengaged.
 The hammer has to overcome the inertia of the heavy rate reducer before it is released; this causes a slight delay, with a resultant decrease in the automatic rate of fire.

+M-16 platform

+The cyclic rate of a M-16 rifle is controlled by a weighted element pushed against a return spring known as a buffer.
+Adjusting the cyclic rate of the M-16 can be achieved by swapping the existing buffer out for alternatively-weighted or shaped buffers that move against the spring at differing speeds as a result.
+Such adjustment of the cyclic rate of an M-16 may be necessitated by, for example, the change in cyclic rate created when a suppressor is added to the rifle.
+Such buffers may also reduce the recoil felt by the user.